Heat modulated affine stochastic volatility models for forward curve dynamics: Stochastic Volatility Modulated HJMM and Affine Processes

+Throughout this paper, $(X_t)_{t\ge0}$ denotes the \emph{instantaneous covariance operator} (taking values in $\cHplus$) and $(\sigma_t)_{t\ge0}$ denotes the associated \emph{volatility operator} that modulates the cylindrical noise in~\eqref{eq:HJMM-SDE} below.
+Let $J:V\hookrightarrow H$ denote the continuous embedding.
+In the $V$-valued formulation, where $\sigma_t:H\to V$, the corresponding covariance operator on the pivot space $H$ is

+In the $H$-valued formulation this reduces to $X_t=\sigma_t\sigma_t^*$.
+Conversely, a self-adjoint covariance specification $X_t=X_t^*$ admits the bounded square root $X_t^{1/2}$ on $H$.
+This square root is an admissible $H$-valued volatility for cylindrical noise only when $X_t^{1/2}\in\cL_2(H,H)$, equivalently when $X_t$ is trace-class.
+We emphasize that $\sigma_t$ is the volatility object on which the stochastic-integrability condition of Assumption~\ref{assump:integration} (or its $H$-valued analogue) must be imposed.
+The volatility operator $\sigma_t$ admits the Hilbert--Schmidt expansion

-At this level of generality, we have not yet imposed any model assumption on the process $(\sigma_{t})_{t \geq 0}$.
-However, in order to solve equation~\eqref{eq:HJMM-SDE}, we need to impose certain integrability conditions on $(\sigma_{t})_{t \geq 0}$.
-Indeed, following~\cite[Section 3.10]{GM11}, a mild solution to~\eqref{eq:HJMM-SDE} is given by the variation-of-constant formula
+where $(v_i)_{i \in \mathbb{N}}$ is an orthonormal basis (ONB) of $H$ and $\sigma^{(i)}_t\df\sigma_t v_i$.
+The components $(\sigma^{(i)}_t)_{i \in \mathbb{N}} \subseteq V$ are the \emph{instantaneous volatilities} as in~\eqref{eq:HJMM}.
+If a finite-factor specification is imposed, only finitely many of these components are non-zero.
+In the general case the series in~\eqref{eq:volatility-mapping} converges in $V$ whenever $\sigma_t\in\cL_2(H,V)$, as required in Assumption~\ref{assump:integration} below.
+At this level of generality, we do not impose a specific structure on the instantaneous volatility process $(\sigma_t)_{t \geq 0}$.
+However, to ensure the well-posedness of equation~\eqref{eq:HJMM-SDE}, appropriate integrability conditions on $(\sigma_t)_{t \geq 0}$ are required.
+Following \cite[Section~3.10]{GM11}, a mild solution to~\eqref{eq:HJMM-SDE} is given by the variation-of-constants formula